InteractiveAdvertisingBureau/USPrivacy/CCPA/OpenRTB Extension for USPrivacy.md

 }
 ```

 A Digital Property has determined that U.S. Privacy applies to the transaction.
-The Digital Property is using version 1 of the U.S. Privacy string specification.
-The Digital Property has not provided explicit user notice.
-The user has made a choice to opt out of sale.
+* The Digital Property is using version 1 of the U.S. Privacy string specification.
+(1)
+* The Digital Property has not provided explicit user notice.
+(N)
+* The user has made a choice to opt out of sale.
+(Y)
+* The transaction is not intended to operate within the IAB Limited Service Agreement.
+(N)

 ```
 {